 Wonderful Cape Town, tourist mecca, one of the three capital cities of South Africa.
 This is the seat of the Parliament of South Africa, the legislative capital of the country, the oldest city in the country, and the second largest (after Johannesburg).
 It's known as the Mother City.

 Glorious weather, fantastic restaurants and bars, (ostrich, thick tenderloin steaks, sea food and so on) very cheap, laid back, amazing beaches, mountains, vineyards; it’s one of the great cosmopolitan cities.
 The must see is the iconic giant mesa that is Table Mountain, although you can’t really miss it, as it provides the backdrop, protecting the Mother City.
+It's one of the oldest mountains in the world.
 Strangely, photos don’t do it justice.

 Before the truckies depart, we take the cable cars to the mountain’s flat top, for 360 degree views of the city, the numerous gorgeous beaches, the busy harbour and Robben Island, the infamous prison that once held Nelson Mandela.
 There's a Lion's Head formation, to one side and then, to the other, the range of ravines, peaks and gorges that is dubbed the Twelve Apostles.
 (There are, arguably,18 peaks).
 These create the stunning backdrop to the city.
 There is an option to abseil down, but I think not.
 Instead, we take the spectacular road through the mountains from Chapman's Peak to Hout Bay.